 “Yes it did, but not in the way you would expect.
 Our journey to the other worlds was frightening.
 We met with many strange people, strange cultures, powers and ways of life.
 I had to protect her but even I wasn’t always there.
 Many times she was captured and I had to retrieve her.
-They knew she was a rare royalty.
+They knew she was of rare royalty.
 The white eyes and white hair of your royal line are very telling.
 It was a hard time and it took us ten years to find other sky dwellers.
-She was twenty then and we were inseparable and she was beautiful.
+She was twenty then and we were inseparable.
+She was beautiful.
 As beautiful as you are.
 You look exactly like Deon.”
 Euse snorted but looked on eagerly for the story to continue.

 “Can anyone blame me for falling in love with her?”
 Marcal turned the stone in his hand some more, like it was a lock of her hair.
 “Finally we found them.”